by Hillary S. Kativa

 Following the August 1964 Columbia Avenue race riots, the Fellowship Commission was also instrumental in promoting reconciliation between North Philadelphia’s African-American residents and Jewish business-owners and led several symposiums on the violence that rocked Northern cities throughout the summer of 1964.
 In later years, the Fellowship Commission continued its efforts to promote equality and protect individual rights, pursuing issues of affirmative action, capital punishment, gun control, and prison reform among others.

-To view primary source materials about the desegregation of Girard College, search our collections.
+To view primary source materials about the Fellowship Commission and other topics in Philadelphia's civil rights history, search our collections.

 Countryman, Matthew J. Up South: Civil Rights and Black Power in Philadelphia.
 Philadelphia, PA: University of Pennsylvania Press, 2006.

 “Fellowship Commission--Committee on Community Tensions--North Philadelphia Riots--August 1964.”
 Folder 023, box 22, Acc.
 626. Fellowship Commission records.
 Urban Archives, Temple University Libraries, Philadelphia, PA.